heiku-jiqu/github-blog/src/routes/blog/blogposts/post2.md

 # {title}

-There are times when we want to arrange items that scrolls horizontally.
+There are times when we want to arrange items that scroll horizontally.
 We can achieve this using `grid-auto-flow` and `overflow-x` CSS property in the parent component.

 Example component: